 Rasa Navickaitė is a Doctoral Candidate in Comparative Gender Studies with a Specialization in History at the Central European University, Budapest, Hungary.

-Studying Gimbutas’ life as a transnational life provides an entrance into analyzing the cultural transfers between the West and the East in the twentieth century, beyond the metaphor of the Iron Curtain.
+Studying Gimbutas’ life as a transnational life provides an entrance into analyzing the cultural transfers and "imaginary geographies" between the West and the East in the twentieth century, beyond the metaphor of the Iron Curtain.
 Gimbutas’ life and work constitute a perfect site for interrogating the importance of gender in local, national and transnational power-knowledge relationships.
-This dissertation combines the insights from transnational history and gender studies in the investigation of the reception, interpretation and appropriation of Gimbutas’ persona and her scientific and ideological writings in the context of the Cold War and its aftermath.
+This dissertation combines the insights from life-writing, transnational history and gender studies in the investigation of the reception, interpretation and appropriation of Gimbutas’ persona and her scientific and ideological writings in the context of the Cold War and its aftermath.